jasonray/node-connect-exploratory/README.md

 Hello
 -----
-The `hello` service returns a simple hello world phrase.
+The `hello` web service returns a simple hello world phrase.

 A simple usage of it would be:
 ```